univention/ucsschool-id-connector/docs/admin.rst

    :ref:`Remember? <l10n>` ``Traeger`` refers to the receiving side of the synchronization process.

-You also find this example in :ref:`school-to-authority-map`.
+You also find this example in :ref:`school-to-authority-mapping`.

 ``PUT`` this configuration JSON to the ``school_to_authority_mapping`` resource in the :ref:`Swagger UI<swagger-ui>`.